Netherlands Marine Corps: Origins

 The mariniers also fought in the Franco-Dutch War and Third Anglo-Dutch War.
-On June 29 of 1672, after serving in the naval Battle of Solebay, two-thirds of the Marines were withdrawn from the fleet and formed into a brigade in order to reinforce the inefficient army, which consisted largely of mercenaries, in anticipation of an English invasion.
-They returned to their ships in time to help stop an English invasion by defeating a combined English and French force at the naval Battle of Kijkduin (Battle of Texel) on 21 August 1673.
+On 29 June 1672, after serving in the Battle of Solebay, two-thirds of the Marines were withdrawn from the Dutch States Navy and formed into a brigade in order to reinforce the Dutch States Army, which consisted largely of mercenaries, in anticipation of a potential English invasion.
+They returned to their ships in time to help prevent any such invasion by defeating an Anglo-French fleet at the Battle of Texel on 21 August 1673.
 Led by Gerolf van Isselmuyden, they served in the land battle of Seneffe against the French in 1674.

 Dutch support for American independence led to the Fourth Anglo-Dutch War, where the mariniers served at Dogger Bank.

 In 1704, Marines were part of a combined English-Dutch force under Prince George of Hesse-Darmstadt that captured Gibraltar and defended it successfully shortly afterwards.
 The cooperation with the British was repeated once again during the Bombardment of Algiers in 1816.

 The Korps Mariniers served in various colonial operations of the Dutch Empire in the Dutch East Indies.
 The gradual conquest of the colony and operations consolidating Dutch rule lasted from the 1850s until shortly before World War I. The battle honours from the Aceh War (1873–1913) and Bali are displayed on the Corps' colour.